loraleonida/MechaCar_Statistical_Analysis/README.md

 ## Study Design: MechaCar vs Competition

-In your description, address the following questions:
-What metric or metrics are you going to test?
-What is the null hypothesis or alternative hypothesis?
-What statistical test would you use to test the hypothesis?
-And why?
-What data is needed to run the statistical test?

-A statistical study that can quantify how the MechaCar performs against the competition would be a study that compares the MechaCars city and highway fuel efficiency and safety rating with other vehicles in its class.
+A statistical study that can quantify how the MechaCar performs against the competition would be a study that compares the MechaCars city and highway fuel efficiency with other vehicles in its class.

-The alternative hypothesis would be if the MechaCar is a superior performance car, then it will have better fuel efficiency and higher safety ratings than other vehicles in its class.
+The alternative hypothesis would be if the MechaCar is a superior performance car, then it will have better city and highway fuel efficiency than other vehicles in its class.

-The null hypothesis would be if the MechaCar is not a superior performance car, then it does not have better fuel efficiency or higher safety ratings than other vehicles in its class.
+The null hypothesis would be if the MechaCar is not a superior performance car, then it does not have better city and highway fuel efficiency than other vehicles in its class.

-The statistical test that would be performed to test the hypothesis would be
+The statistical test that would be performed to test the hypothesis would be an ANOVA test for city mpg and and ANOVA test for highway mpg.
+This is because we would be comparing the mean mpg across multiple cars to determine if there is a significant difference between the samples.

-The data needed to run the statistical test would be the city and highway mpg and the safety rating for each vehicle being compared.
+The data needed to run the statistical test would be the make/model of each car, and the city and highway mpg for each vehicle being compared.